CJ-10 (missile)

-The CJ-10 (长剑-10 (長劍-10, Cháng Jiàn 10, long sword 10)) is a second-generation Chinese ground-based land-attack missile.
+The CJ-10 (长剑-10 (長劍-10, Cháng Jiàn 10, long sword 10)) is a second-generation Chinese land-attack cruise missile.
 It is derived from the Kh-55 missile.
 It is reportedly manufactured by the China Aerospace Science and Industry Corporation Third Academy and the China Haiying Electro-Mechanical Technology Academy.

 Initially, the CJ-10 was identified as the DH-10 (东海-10 (Dong Hai 10, east sea 10)) by Western media and analysts.
 United States Department of Defense reports used "DH-10" until 2011, and then "CJ-10" from 2012.
 Publications may use both terms interchangeably.
 The Center for Strategic and International Studies believes that the CJ-10 is a member of the Hongniao (HN) series of missiles; Ian Easton believes that the CJ-10 is the same missile as the HN-2, and that the HN-3 is the "DH-10A".

 Description

-In the September 2014 edition of Joint Forces Quarterly, an article reportedly described CJ-10 as a subsonic missile with a range of more than 1,500 km and a 500 kg payload.
-The article attributes the missile having a guidance package using inertial navigation system, satellite navigation, Terrain Contour Matching, and a likely Digital Scene-Mapping Area Correlator for terminal guidance.
-Ships and ground transporter erector launchers were listed as launch platforms.
+In the September 2014 edition of Joint Forces Quarterly, an article reportedly described CJ-10 as a subsonic missile with a range exceeding 1,500 km and a 500 kg payload.
+The article attributes the missile having a guidance package using inertial navigation system, satellite navigation, terrain contour matching, and a likely Digital Scene-Mapping Area Correlator for terminal guidance.
+Ships and transporter erector launchers were listed as launch platforms.